MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityShared/EstimationFactor.md

 ms.author: cdmditeam
 ---

-# Estimation factor in CloudforSustainabilitySharedDataModel(EstimationFactor)
+# Estimation factor in Cloud for Sustainability Shared Data Model(EstimationFactor)

 Entity to store estimation or consumption factors.